PostHog/posthog.com/contents/handbook/engineering/ee-setup.md

 ### Running Python + Webpack locally
 - Run all the services
-  - Stop local kafka, clickhouse and zookeeper instances if you have them
+  - Stop local postgres, kafka, clickhouse and zookeeper instances if you have them
   - Same for redis, though it doesn't really matter much
   - `docker-compose -f ee/docker-compose.ch.yml up db redis zookeeper kafka clickhouse`
 - Run the frontend